VienDinhCom/emotion-css/README.md

 # Overriding CSS styles with emotion

-You can use **emotion** to override Bootstrap, Foundation, Semantic UI, ... and other styles without `!important`.
+You can use **emotion** to Bootstrap, Foundation, Semantic UI, ... and other CSS styles without `!important`.

 ### Install